Pandaqi/Pandaqi-Studio/pandaqi-studio/content/easter-eggventures/play/chicken-colorout/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Chicken Colorout"
-headerTitle: "Be the first to hide all your eggs in an environment filled with kids eager to find them again."
 blurb: "Be the first to hide all your eggs in an environment filled with kids eager to find them again."
-blurbShort: "An [Easter Eggventures](/easter-eggventures/) game about a reverse egg hunt: hide all your eggs in the best hiding spots so they will never be found again."
+# blurb: "An [Easter Eggventures](/easter-eggventures/) game about a reverse egg hunt: hide all your eggs in the best hiding spots so they will never be found again."
 blurbProject: "Be the first to hide all your eggs in an environment filled with kids (or other forces) eager to find them again."
 weightProject: 30

 downloadLink: "https://drive.google.com/drive/folders/1qKnpae5c9UUf1UC2XiAmE01oGXPXsmJC"

-color: "green"

 date: 2025-03-26

 difficulty: "kids-can-play"
-categories: ["boardgame", "tile-game", "standard"]
+categories: ["board-game", "tile-game", "standard"]
 genre: ["family"]
 tags: ["shared-map", "move-through-all"]
 themes: ["colorful", "holiday"]